Tim Shank, Ph.D., Associate Scientist, Woods Hole Oceanographic Institution

 Today, we recognize six major seafloor regions—called biogeographic provinces—with distinct assemblages of animal species.
 Beyond the tubeworm-dominated eastern Pacific, there are two provinces in the North Atlantic, where different species of shrimp and mussels predominate at deep vent sites and at shallower ones to the north.
 The fourth province is in the northeast Pacific, off the U.S. Northwest coast, which shares similar species (clams, limpets, and tubeworms) with the eastern Pacific, but different species of each.
 Across the ocean in the western Pacific, vents are populated by barnacles, mussels, and snails that are not seen in either the eastern Pacific or the Atlantic.
 A search for vents in the Central Indian Ocean in 2001 found the sixth province.
 These vents are dominated by Atlantic-type shrimp, but also had snails and barnacles resembling those in the western Pacific.

-Evolutionary biologists gathering clues and sort through events and phenomena to reconstruct the processes that generated the patterns we see today.
+Evolutionary biologists are gathering clues and sorting through events and phenomena to reconstruct the processes that generated the patterns we see today.
 Suspected factors include:

 Which brings us to the Indonesian region of the world’s oceans.
 Why the interest?
 There are several classically proposed lines attempting to delineate the patterns of observed biogeography in this region between the Pacific and Indian Ocean.
 Historically, these lines of biogeography that denote large shifts in species distribution were largely based on the distribution of mammals (rodents) and birds and ice age information.
 Ocean sea levels were up to 120 meters lower during the last few ice ages.
 The story goes that Asia and Australia were basically united by shallow, connected continental shelves, but the deep water around them was a barrier that kept flora and fauna of Australia separated from that of Asia.